cerus/RealCerus/README.md

 [Click here](https://stackoverflow.com/story/maximilian-dorn) if you'd like to see my StackOverflow developer story.

 As you may have noticed I'm madly in love with cats.
 My profile picture shows my beautiful cat Edina (\*2008-†2020).

-### Programming languages that I've worked with
-- Java
-- C#
-- Haxe
-- JS
-- Rust
-- C++

-### Tools that I use
-- Git
-- Maven
-- Docker
-- IntelliJ IDEA
+Cats are my favourite animal and I couldn't live without one.
+I currently have one cat, a 13 year old Maine Coon named Giovanni.

+### My expertise
+I started learning Java in 2017 and I would say that I have gathered a bunch of experience with the language and several libraries that were written in it.
+I'm always using the buildtool Maven with my Java projects.
+I have also played around with C#, although I don't have nearly as much experience with it as with Java.
+I would be able to write simple programs in it though.
+Besides Java and C# I have also tried out Haxe, C++, Rust, JavaScript and Go.

+I know my way around Git but I'm definitely not a Git pro.

-### Other cool software that I use
+### Favourite software
-- Arch Linux (I use Arch btw)
-- KDE Plasma
-- Zsh (with ohmyzsh and powerlevel10k)
+I have recently discovered my love for Linux - I'm currently running Arch with KDE Plasma (The Dolphin file manager is really awesome).
+I switched from Windows to Linux and never looked back.
+I also really like Jetbrains IDEs.
+Some say they are bloated, but I quite like the wide array of tools they provide.

-### Favorite games
+### Favourite games
-- Minecraft
-- Elite: Dangerous
-- Euro Truck Simulator 2 (TruckersMP)
-- Scrap Mechanic
+My all time favourite is Minecraft, but I also enjoy trucking and realistic space games, so Euro Truck Simulator 2 and Elite: Dangerous definitely come right after Minecraft.
+Sometimes I also like to play Scrap Mechanic and CS:GO.

 ### How to contact me
 You can contact me on Discord (Cerus#5149) or you can [send an email](mailto:m.dorn.2003@web.de) to my email address `m.dorn.2003@web.de`.